helloRupa/redux-lesson/README.md

 Now comes the hard part: we need to make those async calls and update the state with the responses we get.

 ### Problem:
 Normally, we'd create an action or an action creator and hook that up to the component using `mapDispatchToProps`.
 However, we can't do that.
 An action is an object, and an action creator returns an object.
-This means that dispatch is expecting to receive an object, or a function that returns one.
+This means that dispatch is expecting to receive an object.

-This means we can't do this inside `mapDispatchToProps`:
+So we can't do this inside `mapDispatchToProps`:
 ```
 fetchImage: () => dispatch(fetch(url).then(res => res.json()).then(cat => dispatch(setImage(cat.url))))
 ```
 We can't do this because `fetch()` returns a Promise, and this would cause an error.
-Also, `fetch()` is asynchronous so even if it returned an object through some magical sorcery, nothing would be dispatched.
+Also, `fetch()` is asynchronous so even if it returned an object through some magical sorcery, nothing would be dispatched because `dispatch()` is synchronous.

 **Solution 1:**